Do you need more electrolytes? Learn what electrolytes do for you, which foods supply them, and how to be sure you’re getting enough.

 What Are Electrolytes?

 If you ask a chemistry professor to define “electrolyte,” they might say that an electrolyte is a compound which produces ions when dissolved in a solution such as water.
 These ions have either a positive or negative electrical charge, which is why we refer to these compounds as electro-lytes.
-If that all sounds like Greek to you, my colleague Lee Falin, host of the Everyday Einstein podcast, has a couple of great episodes that explain more about ions in terms that everyone can understand!
+If that all sounds like Greek to you, my colleague Lee Falin, host of the Ask Science podcast, has a couple of great episodes that explain more about ions in terms that everyone can understand!

 In the world of nutrition, we use the word “electrolyte” more specifically to refer to minerals dissolved in the body’s fluids, creating electrically charged ions.
 The electrolytes that are the most important in nutrition are sodium, potassium, calcium, magnesium, and phosphate.